-The World Floating Production Systems Tracker Q2 2017 (previously the World Floating Production Systems Market Forecast) is now available.
-The report is a concise 20 page update document presenting Douglas-Westwood’s (DW) latest view on the market.
+The World Floating Production Systems Tracker Q3 2017 is now available and is a concise 20-page update document presenting Westwood’s latest view on the market.
 Capex for both installations and orders has increased 13% and 11% respectively compared to the Q1 edition, with orders reaching $41bn and installation expenditure totalling $57bn 2017-2021.
-This increase is driven by increased confidence that the bottom has been reached.
+This increase is driven by increased confidence in the sector and materially lower field development costs.

 - A total of 10 units have come onstream in 2017 YTD, including high-capex units that were ordered prior to the downturn, such as the P-66 and Armada Olombendo

 - A total of 11 FPS units have been ordered YTD, including the Liza and Sépia FPSOs and the Mad Dog Phase 2 FPSS.

 - Latin America will remain dominant in the sector, accounting for 32% of Capex and 36% of installations.
 The majority of expenditure will be for Petrobras’ fields in water depths >1,000m which were ordered in 2010 and are yet to be installed.

 - Installation expenditure will be diverse, with Africa, Asia, North America, and Western Europe all forecast to have installation expenditure of over $5bn.

 - Westwood expects 2017 and 2018 to dominate installation expenditure (accounting for 69% of forecast expenditure over 2017-2021), driven by units ordered before the downturn.

 - Installation Capex forecast by region and type